dfelinto/blender-manual/modeling/meshes/vertex_groups/weight_paint.rst

    Weight Painted Vertex Group

-- You enter :guilabel:`Weight Paint` mode from the Mode Menu (hotkey=\ :kbd:`ctrl-tab`\ ).
+- You enter :guilabel:`Weight Paint` mode from the Mode Menu (hotkey=\ :kbd:`ctrl-tab`).
   The selected Mesh Object is displayed slightly shaded with a rainbow color spectrum.
 - The color visualizes the weights associated to each vertex in the active Vertex Group.
   Blue means unweighted; Red means fully weighted.
-- You can customize the colors in the weight gradient by enabling :guilabel:`Custom Weight Paint Range` in the :guilabel:`System` tab of the :guilabel:`User Preferences`\ .
+- You can customize the colors in the weight gradient by enabling :guilabel:`Custom Weight Paint Range` in the :guilabel:`System` tab of the :guilabel:`User Preferences`.
 - You assign weights to the vertices of the Object by painting on it with weight brushes.
   Starting to paint on a mesh automatically adds weights to the active Vertex Group (a new Vertex Group is created if needed).

-.. admonition:: Useful Keyboard Shortcuts
+.. tip:: Useful Keyboard Shortcuts
-   :class: nicetip

    The shortcuts can speed up your weight painting:

    Weight color picker
       :kbd:`ctrl-lmb` change current weight value to the weight value of clicked vertex Resize the brush